nikolaifries/multiverse-dashboard_intelligence_health_or/README.md

 The `Plotly Dashboard` can be used by executing the [`dashboard.py`](Python/dashboard.py) file.
 The directory [`assets/`](Python/assets/) contains a `.css` file for styling.
 Typically, the dashboard will be accessible via localhost, port 8050, i.e. http://127.0.0.1:8050/.
 The dashboard requires an "upload" (they are loaded into web storage, and will be removed once the browser is closed) of the configuration file, the preprocessed data, the specification data and the bootstrap data.
 Each respective filename must be prefixed with `config`, `data`, `specs` and `boot` respectively.
 The notebooks and scripts adhere to this naming convention.

-For a short video walkthrough of the dashboard, go [here](https://youtube.com).
-TODO
+For a short video walkthrough of the dashboard, go [here](https://www.youtube.com/watch?v=6e5WdoKl5D4).

 ## Issues and Contributions